chuot/rdio-scanner/docs/config.md

         "options": {
             // (boolean) Allows the automatic creation of systems/talkgroups not configured
             // in the configuration file.
-            // Default value is true milliseconds
+            // Default value is true
             "autoPopulate": true,

             // (number) Delay in milliseconds before turning off the screen backlight when inactive